 In article 1-3 we have explored what it means to be stressed and how to recognise stress in yourself and others.
 Now we will look at a general overview of what health risks that comes with work-place stress.

 When you are stressed the risk of you developing unhealthy behaviours is increased.
 Common such behaviours are heavy alcohol consumption, no exercise, eating a lot of unhealthy food, and taking up or increasing the use of tobacco or drugs.
-None of these behaviours will be very good for you in the long run.

 In my last article I talked about how you can recognise stress in your self.
 But perhaps it is not you who are stressed, but a co-worker?
 Would you recognise if your co-workers are stressed?

 As you are not as likely to know how your co-worker is feeling a good start is to look at their behaviour: